 When my wrists are feeling funky I use this modified version of my routine because it allows me to stay active but avoid using my wrists.
 That way I will respect and not interrupt the healing process.
 So don’t feel too down that your wrists need to recover, you could still do plenty of cool stuff!
 Also, if your wrist is just a sprain and nothing worse, you could also check out my article on how to deal with wrist sprains.

-I typically alternate between the dolphin (forearm) and straight arm variants every week, but this time since I don’t want the wrists involved, it’s all dolphin, baby!
-(There’s not many times in my life I could say ‘all dolphin, baby!’)
+I typically alternate between the forearm and straight arm variants every week, but this time since I don’t want the wrists involved, it’s all forearm, baby!

-- Dolphin Bird Dog from Plank (prerequisite: BD for 60+sec)
+- Forearm Bird Dog from Plank (prerequisite: Bird Dog for 60+sec)

 - Hollow Hold